 6. Much Less Traffic

-Okay, I’m not going to lie; one of the reasons I keep night cycling close to my heart and don’t often like sharing the adventure and benefits of it with people is because I like keeping the roads, routes, and tracks to myself.
+Okay, I’m not going to lie; one of the reasons I keep night cycling close to my heart and don’t often like sharing the adventure and benefits of it with people is that I like keeping the roads, routes, and tracks to myself.

 After everyone has gone home for the night, I know that when I go out for night cycling, I won’t run into any angry, tired, and cranky commuters who just want to go home.